mddazure/entra-gsa-lab/README.md

 When deployment completes, get the public IP address of the Cisco 8000v NVA `c8kpublicip` from the portal or through CLI:

-    az network
+    az network public-ip show -g <rgname> -n c8kpublicip --query ipAddress

 #### Create a GSA Remote Network:

 In the Entra portal in the Global Secure Access section, under Connect, click Remote networks, then click Create remote network at the top of the page.

 ![image](/images/create_remote_netw.png)

 Give the new Remote network a name.
 Decide on a region, this is where the Gateway that this network will connect to is located.

 ![image](/images/create_remote_netw_basics.png)